pebbe/AndroidCubeTalk/go/server1/README.md

 (You can see these values in the log file.)

-You need to rotate (horizontally and sometimes vertically as well) so the vector from number 4 is pointed in the same direction as the vector pointing from number 2 to number 1.
+You need to rotate (horizontally, and sometimes vertically as well) so the vector from number 4 is pointed in the same direction as the vector pointing from number 2 to number 1.
 Then you need to rotate the vector from number 3 with the same amount.
 Finally, you can calculate the cosine of the angel between the vector from 2 to 1, and the rotated vector 4.
 If this value is (nearly) 1, then the other one is looking at you.

-The cosine of the angel between two unit vectors v and w is:
+The cosine of the angel between two unit vectors `v` and `w` is:

     v(x) * w(x) + v(y) * w(y) + v(z) * w(z)